Rule 8019. Oral Argument

 (a)Party’s Statement.
 Any party may file, or a district court or BAP may require, a statement explaining why oral argument should, or need not, be permitted.

-(b)Presumption of Oral Argument and Exceptions.
-Oral argument must be allowed in every case unless the district judge—or all the BAP judges assigned to hear the appeal—examine the briefs and record and determine that oral argument is unnecessary because
+(b)Presumption of Oral Argument; Exceptions.
+Oral argument must be allowed in every case unless the district judge—or each BAP judge assigned to hear the appeal—examines the briefs and record and determines that oral argument is unnecessary because:

 (1) the appeal is frivolous;